Ready, set, go!

 Teaching and course evaluation results

 You can also check the results of various teaching and course evaluations to see what other students think of a given course at the University of Ottawa.
 You can see these evaluations in uoZone under Applications > Course Evaluation Reports.

 Teaching and course evaluations are typically completed during the final weeks of the term.
 These evaluations are conducted entirely online and anonymously.
 Professors can only read the comments once the final marks have been officially published.

 Participate in uOrientation

-Get a head start: register for your uOrientation
+Get a head start: take part of the uOrientation

 Enjoy fun, interactive activities, including Q&A sessions that will providing all the information and resources you need to thrive and find your way to personal and academic success at the University of Ottawa.

 Register now and get access to useful resources, get to know your peers, and get the most out of your first experiences at the University of Ottawa.